 You may be called on to answer the illegal logging CPQ on your clients’ behalf.

-Your client will be asked to answer the illegal logging CPQ when they import a regulated timber product.
+Your client will be asked to answer the illegal logging CPQ every time they import a regulated timber product.
 The CPQ is your client’s declaration that they have satisfied their due diligence responsibilities.
+The CPQ will need to be answered for every consignment featuring a regulated timber product.

 The illegal logging CPQ (Lodgement Question #510) asks: